riffomonas/generalR/02_session.md

 ### `color`

 The `colors()` function will give you a listing of the "named" colors that are available in R. Enter `colors()` at the prompt in the console.
-Modify the code chunk below to plug in your favorite colors
+Modify the code chunk below to plug in your favorite color

 ```r